 How to Make Shrimp Salad

 Step 1: Bring water, salt and lemon wedges to boil in a large saucepan.
-Add shrimp and boil just until pink and firm (2 to 3 minutes).
+Add shrimp and cover; remove from heat and allow to cook just until pink and firm (2 to 3 minutes).
 Transfer to ice bath.
 When cool, remove shrimp and pat dry.

 Step 2: In a large bowl, stir dressing ingredients together until smooth: mayonnaise, Dijon mustard, capers, dill and shallot.